Kucing-Dev/Altair-Ebpf/README.md

 ### This project is
 - a runtime **behavioral** detector
-- focused on process execution inside Linux/Docker
+- focused on process execution in Linux/Docker
 - useful for learning eBPF + container security concepts

 ### This project is not
 - a CVE/vulnerability scanner
 - a replacement for Trivy/Grype/Snyk
-- a full SOC detection platform
+- a full SOC platform

-Severity levels are based on **behavioral rules**, not CVSS scores.
+Severity is based on **behavioral rules**, not CVSS.

 ---